marcvivet/descens_infantil/README.md

 ## Getting Started

-Using VSCode, run the launch job *Import DB* in order to create an SQLite database.
+Using VSCode, run the launch job *Create DB* in order to create an SQLite database.
 Then you can run the job *Flask* to try the app.
 Open the URL that appears into the console and use this credentials:

 * **User**: admin
 * **Password**: 12345